-(a) Levels should be adjusted prior to the stabilisation process

-(i) where levels are to be increased granular material to meet the new road profile or supplement the existing pavement material is evenly spread on the prepared road surface.
-In most urban areas this is not normally required. (ii) where levels are to be reduced the pavement may be pulverised in conjunction with the removal of the excess material prior to stabilising.

-(b) Binder shall be spread upon the prepared pavement

-(i) where a conventional stabiliser is used for the mixing, the pavement needs to be pretyned to the depth of stabilising prior to spreading the binder.
+- (a) Levels should be adjusted prior to the stabilisation process - (i) where levels are to be increased granular material to meet the new road profile or supplement the existing pavement material is evenly spread on the prepared road surface.
+In most urban areas this is not normally required. (ii) where levels are to be reduced the pavement may be pulverised in conjunction with the removal of the excess material prior to stabilising. - (b) If required lime shall be spread upon the prepared pavement - (i) where a conventional stabiliser is used for the mixing, the pavement needs to be pretyned to the depth of stabilising prior to spreading the binder.
 This tyning should not exceed the depth of the stabilising.
-Where pre-pulverising has been used in conjunction with level alterations pre-tyning may not be required

-(ii) where a reclaimer/stabiliser is used for the mixing there is no need for pre-tyning prior to spreading the binder.
-The binder is spread directly on the pavement as long as the levels are correct.
+Where pre-pulverising has been used in conjunction with level alterations pre-tyning may not be required - (ii) where a reclaimer/stabiliser is used for the mixing there is no need for pre-tyning prior to spreading the lime.
+The lime is spread directly on the pavement as long as the levels are correct. - (c) The pavement material is then mixed to achieve the compacted depth and degree of pulverisation specified.
+This stage allows for the lime (if used) to

-- (c) The binder and soil is then mixed to achieve the compacted depth and degree of pulverisation specified.
-This stage allows for the binder to mix with the soil in the mixing chamber with the materials relatively dry. - (d) A second pass is then carried out with the required quantity of water.
-This stage then enhances the mixed material and water to provide optimum uniformity of mixing of the materials. - (e) As soon as material is sufficiently compacted, grading must commence and be carried out in conjunction with compaction until a smoothly graded finish is obtained. - (f) The stabilised pavement should undergo curing process.

-(g) Final surface layer is constructed, and this may consist of a sprayed-seal or thin layer of asphalt.
+- be mixed with the soil in the mixing chamber with water to provide optimum uniformity of mixing of the materials . - (d) As soon as material is sufficiently compacted, grading must commence and be carried out in conjunction with compaction until a smoothly graded finish is obtained. - (e) Final surface layer if required is constructed, and this may consist of a sprayed-seal or thin layer of asphalt.